Network

 method:

-, you will need to query from the last block in an epoch.
-You can also query validators endpoint for past epochs if you input block hash
+Note: If you want the latest block hash, block number and epoch id, you will need to query from the last block in an epoch.
+You can also query validators endpoint for past epochs if you input block hash, block number or epoch id of the past epoch that you want.

 Example: